 • C for "acquired"

-• F for "to be worked on"
+• F for "to work on"

 Example of an evaluation chart